 Visionary thinker and author Simon Sinek talks about technology and practicing empathy.

-I recently attended a CreativeMornings event in San Diego where visionary thinker and author Simon Sinek spoke about a myriad of buzzworthy and timely topics – but the one I felt compelled to share with the Ambassador Leaders family is Simon’s thoughts on empathy.
+I attended a CreativeMornings event in San Diego where visionary thinker and author Simon Sinek spoke about a myriad of buzzworthy and timely topics – but the one I felt compelled to share with the Ambassador Leaders family is Simon’s thoughts on empathy.

 But first, a proper introduction of Simon Sinek.
 Here’s what our friends over at Wikipedia have to say: